Advice for Freshmen and Sophomores

 4) Develop relationships with teachers and mentors

-Although it is typically junior year teachers whom you select to write your letters of recommendation, learning to speak up and speak out early in high school can help you develop as a student.
+Although it is typically junior year teachers from whom you request your letters of recommendation, learning to speak up and speak out early in high school can help you develop as a student.
 Ask for help, volunteer for projects, and take the time to attend a teacher’s conference hours so that they can get to know you on a personal or smaller group level .

 Speaking of that, if you have a favorite class, you can volunteer your time as a teaching assistant next semester or next year.
 Read more.